 Crossing into Somerset then back again, I play tag with the county lines for miles and miles.
 A crossroads.
 “Welcome to Dorset” to my left, “Welcome to Somerset” to my right.
 I appear to be in No Man’s Land?
 Adding to this sensation I’m in the shadow of a stone wall for the next few miles.
 Dorset keeping out Somerset?
 However judging from the number of Wessex this and Wessex that I pass I feel the locals may find the county borders just a bit too modern.

 The skies darken as the hills really start.
 Blackdown Hills grey with drizzle.
 Some routing errors and back and forth and around that way and somewhere across into Devon but I’m not sure where.
 Honiton appears on a signpost.
-Gateway to the West Country, I’m sure anyone actually calls it that but I always feel like I’m into Devon proper by here and Cornwall isn’t far away.
+Gateway to the West Country, I’m not sure anyone actually calls it that but I always feel like I’m into Devon proper by here and Cornwall isn’t far away.
 Before I drop into town I can see the granite lump of Dartmoor.
 That’s for tomorrow though, today I only need to get to Exeter.

-I’ve plotted a route that first heads north up a hill before a steady drop all the way to Exeter but also aware there’s a flatter option tracing the A30 to the city.
-After a couple of hours of steep inclines and rain I turn off the GPX file and follow the blue Exeter cycle route signs… most of the way anyway, somewhere near the airport I miss one and find myself on a roundabout about the A30.
+I’ve plotted a route that first heads north up a hill before a steady drop all the way to Exeter but am aware there’s a flatter option tracing the A30 to the city.
+After a couple of hours of steep inclines and rain I turn off the GPX file and follow the blue Exeter cycle route signs… most of the way anyway, somewhere near the airport I miss one and find myself on a roundabout above the A30.
 I retrace my steps looking for the missed sign and make my way into the city via every housing estate, park, dead end street, alleyway, and carpark until I find my hotel.
-No one bats an eyelid when I wheel my bike into reception and then into the lift.
+No one bats an eyelid as I wheel my bike into reception and then into the lift.
 Bath, Tour De France highlights, and a short walk to Wagamama.

 “I saw you looking at the café, if you’re after a hot drink the butcher is the only place on Monday.”